 We recommend the following additional action items

-- Work with your child to select face masks and face shields that they are happy to wear.
+- Work with your child to select face masks that they are happy to wear.

 - Practice wearing these items at home for an extended period of time.